Charitable Organizations

 -Werner Erhard

 Werner Erhard demonstrates his longstanding commitment to bettering the human condition through non-profit, voluntary action.
 He founded and raised the funding for a number of such organizations which focused on issues from world hunger and education to juvenile delinquency and crime.
+Many of these organizations continue to operate and contribute to the betterment of people's lives to this day.

 The Breakthrough Foundation